-Patterns or prints of sage can read like an interesting neutral if the other color(s) used are on the lighter side of things, such as eggshell or cream.
+The sage green aesthetic applies to everything, including the toilet.
+If you like abstract expressionism, as you can see with this example, that would work on any surface.
 Or if the pattern is comprised of lots of US $1 bills.
 Bonus: this way, one can’t be accused of flushing money down the toilet.

-The grey-green backbone of sage color makes it a prime candidate to the be neutral of choice in a space with an otherwise tight or restrained color palette.
-Textural accessories, such as touchably soft pillows, play a key role in a sage space in warming it up, also.
+The grey green backbone of sage makes it a candidate for the top neutral color of choice.
+When working with a tight or restrained color palette, accessories, like soft pillows, play a key role in warming it up.

 Despite its deep roots in the desert climate of Mother Earth, sage color can pull of a categorically authentic retro vibe when paired and patterned in the right way.
 It’s a refreshing and unexpected twist on this classical neutral color.